Keyruu/oblivion/content/Homelab/Monitoring.md

 >
 > I will also show the nginx config at the end.
 >
-> I also use `webExternalUrl` set to have Prometheus and Grafana on the same host.
+> The `webExternalUrl` is for Prometheus and Grafana being on the same hostname in the nginx.
 If you don't want that just remove the line.

 # Logs
 ## [Loki](https://grafana.com/oss/loki/)